Rayett/Game_of_life_optimized/README.md

 - Clouds
 - Mountain terrains

-This impression pushed me to add a Perlin noise-based generator for the grid initialization.
+This impression pushed me to add a Perlin noise-based generator for the grid initialization, `InitializeGridPerlin(double frequency, double threshold)`.
 While this implementation is still deterministic, Perlin noise creates patterns that feel random yet cohesive, making it perfect for generating natural-looking structures.
 Also, this could be expanded to pseudo-random simply by randomizing tha hash table.